miyasuta/central-launchpad-cap/README.md

 # About branches

+Branch | Purpose
 ---------|----------
-master | This branch is for deploying to SAP HANA Cloud hana-service | This branch is for deploying to SAP HANA Service (Trial)
+master | For deploying to SAP HANA Cloud hana-service | For deploying to SAP HANA Service (Trial)

 # Getting Started